 Not every nature name would have been used by every culture, and you’ll need to add your own layers of meaning.
 Tecumesh’s name translates to “panther across the sky,” but it would inaccurate to say that his name means panther.
 Instead, legend has it that Tecumesh was born just a few days after a meteorite streaked across the sky.
 In Shawnee culture, this was interpreted as the spirit of the panther.

 While the limitations remain, there are no shortage of possibilities in this category: Fox, Wolf, Willow, Leaf, and plenty of botanical names, or even pan-botanical choices work.

-The only stumbling block here is that I can’t find a reliable list of possible equivalents.
+The only stumbling block here is that there’s no reliable list of possible equivalents.
 They would vary from language to language, and some of the origins would be French, rather than English – so Stephen becomes Etienne becomes Atian in Abenaki.
-Challenges remain, but it is a path worth considering – especially because Atian is more accessible than authentic choices, like Ahtahkakoop.
+Challenges remain, but it is a path worth considering – especially because Atian is more accessible than mamy authentic choices, like Ahtahkakoop.

 Perhaps the most popular of the crossover names is Winona.
 Legend tells us that she leapt to her death rather than marry a man she did not love.
-Winona was the daughter of a Sioux Dakota chief, and her name was more of a nickname given to any firstborn daughter.
+The daughter of a Sioux chief, her name simply meant “firstborn daughter.”
 Now it is a reasonable choice for a child, popularized by the legend, as well as actress Winona Ryder.

 There’s also Liseli, the name usually associated with the Zuni girl in a traditional, Cinderella-like tale.
-Except I’m tempted to read Liseli as a Zuni form of Isabella or Elizabeth – meaning that she really belongs in the previous category.
+Liseli might also be a Zuni form of Isabella or Elizabeth – meaning that it really belongs in the previous category.